chicoreus/cco_poc/README.md

 ## To build the database with Liquibase

-To run the project type '**mvn  clean install**' in the same directory that the pom.xml-file resides
+To run the project type '**mvn  clean install**' in the same directory that the pom.xml-file resides.
+You must have first met the prerequisites listed above, including creating the database schema and having copied a template to config/liquibase_cco_full.properties and added your database credentials to that file.

     mvn clean install